TOKENS, PALETTES, AND THEMES

 proven solutions that scale

-Shortly after discovering our workflow gaps, it was announced that our product suite would be evolving in a major way, from adjusting front-end frameworks to even considering support for new tech surfaces.
-Our tokens system was meant for web use, so we had to pivot more quickly than we’d be able to adjust our bespoke system.
+Shortly after discovering our workflow gaps, it was announced that our our tech team would be adjusting front-end web frameworks, and that we slated to build a mobile-native app in the near future.
+Our tokens system was specifically meant for web use, so we had to pivot more quickly than we’d be able to adjust our bespoke system.

 We decided in this case not to reinvent the wheel, and in order to scale with our products, we adopted Amazon’s Style Dictionary in order to export styles to any language, as well as Zeroheight to directly patch our palette into our code and act as a single source of truth in documentation.